 Are you looking for a quick and easy way to clean your blinds?
 Forgo the special cleaning tools and use this cheap trick instead.
 Yes, you could buy a lambswool duster, but that is one more cleaning tool you'll need to store and clean after use.
 Instead, this cleaning hack uses items you have already in your closet and pantry—socks and vinegar.

-You can use vinegar to clean blinds throughout your house, but it is especially useful in the kitchen where you may have grease buildup or greasy fingerprints on the blinds.
-Vinegar is an excellent, inexpensive way to clean away thin layers of grease, though it may not work as well on caked-on grease.
+You can use vinegar to clean blinds throughout your house, but it can be especially useful in the kitchen, where you may have grease buildup or greasy fingerprints on the blinds.
+Vinegar is an inexpensive way to clean away thin layers of grease, though it may not work as well on caked-on grease.

 This damp method of cleaning will keep you from sending the dust from the blinds around your room.
 You also won't be spraying anything into the air.

-- White vinegar: While cider vinegar would also work, it may leave pigments behind.
+While cider vinegar would also work, it may leave pigments behind.
 It's best to use white or cleaning vinegar for this chore.